TahaKazi11/Food-Tracker-WebApp/doc/sprint 0/team.md

 # Commit Guidelines
 - You must **never** directly commit to the master branch.
+- The `master` branch should **always** be in a 'working' state.
+If your merge breaks the master branch it is your responsibility to fix it immediately.
+This rule is important as it makes sure we always have a working product.
 - Commits should be done in their own feature branch which are then merged via pull request.
 - Content of log messages must follow industry standard (clear and concise).
 - Commits should be done frequently into your own personal branch to make sure your code is backed up.